gustaveroussy/CFS/docs/CFS.md

     -   Display plotly grid: Whether or not to display the grid behind the UMAP
     -   Use ggplot scatter pie: *currently not functional*
     -   **Select annotation :** Dropdown menu to select the information provided when hovering over spots.
 Choice between `None`, `IC`, `Mean IC`, `Full annotation` & `Mean full annotation`
-    -   Display only the UMAP of the currently selected image: When working with integrated objects with multiple images, display only the spots of the sample selected in the leftmost menu `Sample to display`
+    -   Display only the UMAP of the currently selected image: When working with joint objects with multiple images, display only the spots of the sample selected in the leftmost menu `Sample to display`
     -   Spot size: Adjust the size of each plotted spot
 -   **Plot_Spatial** window:
     -   Invert color scale: invert the selected color scale